Micelio/Tarsier/README.md

-Welcome to the Tarsier Repository
+Welcome to TARSIER: Tools for Authoring, Referencing, and Structuring Images in Encyclopedic Resources
 ===============================
 Tarsier that is a set of tools to help with the creation of Wikipedia articles for taxa that are missing from Wikipedia.
 The tools are designed to be used by a human editor to navigate